zero-plus-x/neoform/readme.md

 }
 ```

-Each data field can be referenced with a “key” or “property” path.
+Each data field can be referenced with a "key" or “property” path.
 You might be familiar with this concept from working with immutable data structures or helpers like `lodash.get()`.

 ```js
 "user": {